JetBrains/kotlin-multiplatform-dev-docs/topics/compose-popups.md

 `Popup()` and its `PopupProperties` are part of the common API.
 However, some properties are not available in the common source set.
-For example, `usePlatformInsets` is available on iOS and desktop.
-Its primary use case is on iOS, where it limits the popup's content to the platform insets (the safe area).
+For example, `usePlatformInsets` is available on iOS, where it limits the popup's content to the platform insets (the safe area).

 ## What's next